The Bernese Mountain Dog – what are they like?

 Mookie fit right in with our pack.
-At the time we had a Schnauzer who was the undisputed pack leader (little shit that he was), two red Dobermans, and a cat.
+At the time, we had a Schnauzer, the undisputed pack leader (little shit that he was), two red Dobermans, and a cat.

 Our pack was quite small at the time by comparison to what it later became.

-There was never even the hint of a scuffle and it was a common site to see Mookie laying with any or all of the above mentioned friends, slumbering the day away.
+There was never even the hint of a scuffle, and it was a common sight to see Mookie laying with any or all of the above-mentioned friends, slumbering the day away.

 He always got along with them all.

 Are Bernese Mountain Dogs good dogs to own?